ixofoundation/ixo-blockchain/x/iid/spec/04_messages.md

 ### MsgCreateIidDocument

-A `MsgCreateIidDocument` is used to create a new iid document, it has the following fields
+A `MsgCreateIidDocument` is used to create a new iid document, sit has the following fields

 - `id` - the iid string identifying the iid document
 - `controller` - a list of did that are controllers of the iid document